paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 The National Emergencies Act, referred to in subsec. (a)(3), is Pub.
 L. 94–412, Sept.
 14, 1976, 90 Stat.
 1255, which is classified principally to chapter 34 (§ 1601 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1601 of this title](./chapter-034-national-emergencies.md#section-1601) and Tables.

 #### Definitions
-For definitions of “congressional intelligence committees” and “intelligence community”, referred to in text, see section 2 of div.
+For definitions of “congressional intelligence committees” and “intelligence community” as used in this section, see section 2 of div.
 W of Pub.
 L. 116–260, set out as a note under [section 3003 of this title](./chapter-044-national-security.md#section-3003).

 <a id="section-3316c"></a>